cvonfeldt/BOTS-Splunk/BOTS v1 - Web Brute Force Investigation/README.md

 | Compromised admin password | batman |

 ## Detection Summary
-The investigation revealed a multi-stage attack against imreallynotbatman.com:
-- Po1s0n1vy used Acunetix to scan for vulnerabilities and identify the Joomla CMS
-- A brute force attack against the Joomla admin panel from 23.22.63.114 successfully identified the weak password "batman"
-- The attacker logged in from 40.80.148.42 and uploaded a malicious executable (3791.exe) via the ExtPlorer file manager
-- The compromised web server was made to fetch a defacement image from the attacker's hosting infrastructure
-- Suricata and Fortigate both detected malicious activity but allowed it due to misconfigured policies
+The investigation revealed a multi-stage defacement attack against imreallynotbatman.com.
+Po1s0n1vy used Acunetix to scan the site and identify its Joomla CMS.
+A brute force attack from 23.22.63.114 against the Joomla admin panel identified the weak password "batman" after 92.17 seconds, after which 40.80.148.42 used those credentials to log in.
+The attacker uploaded a malicious executable (3791.exe) via the ExtPlorer file manager to establish persistence, then used it to issue an outbound request to their pre-staged hosting infrastructure at prankglassinebracket.jumpingcrab.com, downloading the defacement image.
+Suricata and Fortigate both detected malicious activity but allowed it through due to misconfigured policies.